-You visit other iconic and legendary places including The Giant's Causeway, The Old Bushmills Distillery, Carrickfergus Castle, while wandering through world famous towns and cities like Belfast - birth place of the Titanic, Antrim-the city with two St. Patrick Cathedrals and Downpatrick where the patron saint himself was laid to rest.
+On this tour you get the chance to visit some iconic places including The Giant's Causeway, The Old Bushmills Distillery, Carrickfergus Castle, while wandering through world famous towns and cities like Belfast - birth place of the Titanic, Antrim-the city with two Cathedrals and Downpatrick where St. Patrick was laid to rest.

-This tour takes in some of the most stunning scenery in Ireland: Torr Head and it's views across the water to the Mull of Kintyre, the dark and imposing Mourne Mountains on the way to Newry and Armagh.
-It also gives you the chance to experience Irish folk legends first hand; learn how Fionn Mac Cumhaill built the enchanting and bewildering Giant's Causeway or you could learn about modern Irish history with a walking tour of Belfast.* All prices per person based on two people sharing.
+This tour takes in some of the most stunning scenery in Ireland: Torr Head and it's views across the water to the Mull of Kintyre, The Glens Of Antrim, the Antrim Coast, the mighty Strangford Lough, the dark and imposing Mourne Mountains on the way to Newry and Armagh.
+It also gives you the chance to experience Irish folk legends first hand; learn how Fionn Mac Cumhaill built the enchanting and bewildering Giant's Causeway or discover modern Ireland while visiting Belfast.* All prices per person based on two people sharing.

 Example Six Day Tour

-Starting in the bustling university town of Coleraine, on the banks of the River Bann, you begin the tour by cycling a few miles north to the seaside towns of Portush and Portstewart.
+Starting in the seaside towns of Portush and Portstewart just north of the bustling University city of Coleraine.
 Hugging the coast, and the Atlantic, cycling past sand dunes, golden beaches, ice cream parlours, cafes, pubs and restaurants, as well as the famous Royal Portrush Golf Club and the magnificent Dunluce Castle standing guard over the Atlantic Ocean.
 Following this stunning rugged coastline, you can make your way into Bushmills, home of the famous whiskey distillery.
 Although it could be a bit early to sample, it'sow it's made and how it all began in the Old Bushmills Distillery Museum and maybe get a taste for later on that night/on the tour.
 Leaving Bushmillsbehind, you head straight towards the iconic site of the Gaint's Causeway, which legend has it was built by Fionn McCumhail and his Fianna.